ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grouping-custom-filtering/index.md

         { field: 'bronze' },
     ],
     autoGroupColumnDef: {
-        // enables filtering on the group column with desired filter type
+        // enables filtering on the group column with specified filter type
         filter: 'agTextColumnFilter',
         // supplies filter values to the column filters based on the colId
         filterValueGetter: params => {